Nikolai Bukharin: Execution

 According to Zhores and Roy Medvedev in The Unknown Stalin (2006), Bukharin's last message to Stalin stated "Koba, why do you need me to die?", which was written in a note to Stalin just before his execution.
 "Koba" was Stalin's nom de guerre, and Bukharin's use of it was a sign of how close the two had once been.
 The note was allegedly found still in Stalin's desk after his death in 1953.

 Despite the promise to spare his family, Bukharin's wife, Anna Larina, was sent to a labor camp, but she survived to see her husband officially rehabilitated by the Soviet state under Mikhail Gorbachev in 1988.
 Their son, Yuri Larin (born 1936), was sent to an orphanage in an attempt to keep him safe from the authorities, and also lived to see his rehabilitation.
 His first wife, Nadezhda, died in a labor camp after being arrested in 1938.
-His second wife, Esfir' Gurvich, and their daughter Svetlana Gurvich-Bukharina (born 1924), were arrested in 1949, but survived past 1988, though they had lived in fear of the government their whole lives.
+His second wife, Esfir' Gurvich, and their daughter Svetlana Gurvich-Bukharina (1924-2003), were arrested in 1949, but survived past 1988, though they had lived in fear of the government their whole lives.